volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "discovery_k8s discovery_consul" must be set
+  // One of the arguments from this list "discovery_consul discovery_k8s" must be set

   discovery_k8s {
     access_info {
-      // One of the arguments from this list "in_cluster kubeconfig_url connection_info" must be set
+      // One of the arguments from this list "kubeconfig_url connection_info in_cluster" must be set

       kubeconfig_url {
         blindfold_secret_info_internal {